Is Xbox One Backwards Compatible?

 Refurbished - Good

-Xbox One 500GB Console
+Xbox One S All-Digital 1TB Console bundled with

 In Stock